ethereumjs/ethereumjs-monorepo/README.md

   - `blockchain` - A blockchain object for storing/retrieving blocks (ignored if `stateManager` is passed)
   - `activatePrecompiles` - Create entries in the state tree for the precompiled contracts
   - `allowUnlimitedContractSize` - Allows unlimited contract sizes while debugging.
 By setting this to `true`, the check for contract size limit of 2KB (see [EIP-170](https://git.io/vxZkK)) is bypassed. (default: `false`; **ONLY** set to `true` during debugging).
-  - `emitNewContractEvents` - Emits a `newContract` event after a new contract address is created, but before the contract deployment code (and constructor) is executed.
-This allows for libraries to handle the new address prior to the code being executed. (default: `false`).
-    - The `newContract` event will have the following parameters:
-      - `object`
-        - `address`: The created address for the new contract (type `Buffer | Uint8Array`)
-        - `code`: The deployment bytecode for reference (type `Buffer | Uint8Array`)
-      - `Function`: A callback function to notify the VM that it may continue on with executing the deployment code.
-The VM **will wait** for this callback to be called, so be sure to call it if you set `emitNewContractEvents` to true

 ### `VM` methods